asuikkan/lem_in/README.md

 will run the program with 20 big-superposition maps.

 <aside>
-💡 The script is made by GitHub user **reviisori**, all credit go to them
+💡 The script is made by GitHub user reviisori, all credit go to them

 </aside>